Big dynorphin: Pain modulation

 Like other dynorphin peptides, big dynorphin can produce analgesic effects through κ-opioid receptor (KOR) activation at spinal nociceptive sites.
 However, at supraspinal levels through non-opioid mechanisms involving NMDA receptor modulation and ASIC1a activation, big dynorphin can produce pro-nociceptive effects, enhancing pain sensitivity in both acute and chronic pain states.

 Memory and learning

-Big dynorphin has been shown to enhance learning in rodent models through NMDA receptor modulation.
+It has been shown that big dynorphin enhances learning in rodent models through NMDA receptor modulation.
 This contrasts with the amnestic effects typically associated with opioid receptor agonists and other dynorphins.
 The mechanism may involve modulation of the NR2B subunit, a modulator of cortical synaptic plasticity and long-term potentiation (LTP).

 Clinical significance

 Neurodegeneration and chronic pain

 Big dynorphin is upregulated in spinal cord injury and chronic pain states, where excessive big dynorphin production through both opioid and non-opioid receptor mechanisms contribute to neuronal death, neuroinflammation, and pain chronification.

 Alzheimer's Disease

 In contrary, big dynorphin exhibits neuroprotective properties against amyloid-β (Aβ) accumulation in Alzheimer's disease.
-It reduces the hydrophobicity and slows the aggregation kinetics of Aβ₄₀, the most abundant amyloid species, resulting in around 2-fold reduction in amyloid aggregation compared to Aβ alone.
-In human neuroblastoma cell cultures, big dynorphin pre-incubated with Aβ₄₀ significantly increased cell viability to compared to Aβ₄₀ alone.
+It reduces the hydrophobicity and slows the aggregation kinetics of Aβ_{40}, the most abundant amyloid species, resulting in around 2-fold reduction in amyloid aggregation compared to Aβ alone.
+In human neuroblastoma cell cultures, big dynorphin pre-incubated with Aβ_{40} significantly increased cell viability to compared to Aβ_{40} alone.
 The neuroprotective mechanism involves big dynorphin's cationic amino acid residues stabilizing negatively charged regions of Aβ, preventing the β-sheet transition and maintaining Aβ in an α-helical conformation.
 These findings suggest therapeutic potential for big dynorphin-derived peptides in Alzheimer's disease treatment.